Terminal Guide for BOS Airport Pet Relief Areas

 Boston Logan International Pet Relief Area Map

-Find the BOS airport pet relief areas indicated on each terminal map.
+Find the BOS pre-security airport pet relief areas indicated on each terminal map.

 What to Expect from Boston Airport Pet Relief Stations